HanqingLiLHQ/cs4775_mc/README.md

 ## Acknowledgements

-Thanks to Hanqing Li, Esther Yu, Rainney Wan, Sicheng Ma, and Jingyu Xu for investing time in developing and analyzing these amazing clustering methods🥳🥳🥳🥳🥳.
+Thanks to Hanqing Li, Esther Yu, Rainney Wan, Sicheng Ma, and Jingyu Xu for investing time in developing and analyzing these amazing clustering methods🥳🥳🥳🥳🥳